leooos33/Hedgehog/README.md

 # Description

-Hedging divergence losses automated strategy that provides liquidity in the Uni V3 ETH-USDC pool and hedges it with LP for the oSQTH-ETH pool.
+Automated on-chain vault that provides liquidity on Uniswap V3 and hedges its impermanent losses with Squeeth.

 # Project structure